NikunjVadodariya/STP-Trunking/README.md

 - API Documentation: `http://localhost:8000/docs`
 - Alternative docs: `http://localhost:8000/redoc`

+### 4. Use the Web Dashboard

+Open `web/dashboard.html` in your browser for a graphical interface to:
+- Register/login users
+- Manage SIP accounts
+- Make calls
+- Monitor calls in real-time via WebSocket

 ### 4. Start the SIP Server (Optional - for standalone SIP server)

 ```bash